darsay8/HearMeApp/README.md

 ## Installation

-To get started with the HearMe app, clone this repository and build the project using Android Studio.
+To get started with the HearMe App, clone this repository and build the project using Android Studio.

 ```bash
 git clone https://github.com/darsay8/hearme-app.git